Find Schools

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-There were about 163,200 jobs for Instructional Coordinator in 2016 (in the United States).
+In 2016, there was an estimated number of 163,200 jobs in the United States for Instructional Coordinator.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 17,200 new jobs for Instructional Coordinator by 2026.
 Due to new job openings and attrition, there will be an average of 16,900 job openings in this field each year.

 undefined